learning-dev/udacity-MLND/capstone/capstone_report.md

 | 3.
 90 (Tr)- 10%(Te)   |  6.397875     |    2.361690         |
 | 4.
 95 (Tr)- 5%(Te)    |  6.365501     |    2.152893%        |

+The accuracy was improved when the training set size was increased i.e the model would learn better than lower train set size.
+This would lead to lower test size set.
+This is like making a model learn more and test is less.
+This would lead to better accuracy scores on paper, but it is like asking the student to learn more and test him less.
+On the other hand, reducing the train set size and increasing the test set size would be like testing a student who spent less time studying.

+The results considered in the conclusion is the balance between train-set and test-set size.  i.e. 66% train set size and 44% test size set.
+We are making sure that model is trained and tested well.

 ### Justification

 The two models were built i.e One using Conventional RNNs and other one using Bidirectional RNNs.
 Both models use the same dataset i.e. MIT OCR dataset with a slight modification.